Hume-Rothery rules: Solid solution rules for multicomponent systems

 Fundamentally, the Hume-Rothery rules are restricted to binary systems that form either substitutional or interstitial solid solutions.
 However, this approach limits assessing advanced alloys which are commonly multicomponent systems.
 Free energy diagrams (or phase diagrams) offer in-depth knowledge of equilibrium restraints in complex systems.
 In essence the Hume-Rothery rules (and Pauling's rules) are based on geometrical restraints.
 Likewise are the advancements being done to the Hume-Rothery rules.
 Where they are being considered as critical contact criterion describable with Voronoi diagrams.
 This could ease the theoretical phase diagram generation of multicomponent systems.

+For alloys containing transition metal elements there is a difficulty in interpretation of the Hume-Rothery electron concentration rule, as the values of e/a values (number of itinerant electrons per atom) for transition metals have been quite controversial for a long time, and no satisfactory solutions have yet emerged.